Understanding EX8208 Switch Component and Functionality Redundancy

 The following hardware components provide redundancy to an EX8208 switch:

 SRE modules—An EX8208 switch can have either one Switch Fabric and Routing Engine (SRE) module or two SRE modules.
-If two SRE modules are installed, one SRE module functions as the master and the other functions as the backup.
-If the master SRE module fails or is removed the backup module takes over as the master SRE module.
+If two SRE modules are installed, one SRE module functions as the primary and the other functions as the backup.
+If the primary SRE module fails or is removed the backup module takes over as the primary SRE module.

-When the SRE modules are configured for graceful switchover, the backup SRE module automatically synchronizes its configuration and state with those of the master SRE module.
-Any update to the master SRE module is replicated on the backup SRE module.
-If the backup module assumes mastership, packet forwarding continues through the switch.
+When the SRE modules are configured for graceful switchover, the backup SRE module automatically synchronizes its configuration and state with those of the primary SRE module.
+Any update to the primary SRE module is replicated on the backup SRE module.
+If the backup module assumes primary role, packet forwarding continues through the switch.

 Power supplies—You can install up to six AC or six DC power supplies in an EX8208 switch.
 Each power supply connects to the backplane of the chassis, which distributes the output power produced by the power supplies to different switch components.
 (See Backplane in an EX8208 Switch.)
 Each power supply provides power to all the components in the switch.